EI2030/Low-power-E-Paper-OS/README.md

 2-27-26
 --

-the best way for Democrats to help a new generation learn how to use computers is to exempt computers made before 1995 and modern equivalents in terms of DMIPS (Dhrystone millions instructions per second) from age verification because they'll actually learn a useful skill- reading:
+the best way for Democrats to help a new generation learn how to use computers is to exempt computers made before 1995 and modern equivalents in terms of DMIPS (Dhrystone millions instructions per second) from age verification because they'll actually learn a useful skill- reading (information, not just code on a computer- though books available too, i know- computers allow interacting with information):

 https://www.pcgamer.com/software/operating-systems/a-new-california-law-says-all-operating-systems-including-linux-need-to-have-some-form-of-age-verification-at-account-setup/ ChromeOS is a web-centric OS. lynxOS doesn't exist...yet. https://en.wikipedia.org/wiki/Lynx_(web_browser)